AdeyAA/Employer-Health-Plan-Underwriting-Analysis/Underwriting_Analysis.md

     -Total Employees: 650
     -Average Age: 39.3 years
     -Employees Aged 55+: 18.3%
 The age distribution is suited for alternate funding.
-Groups when 25-30% or more of members are age 55+ are flagged because of higher claim severity and unpredictablity.
+Groups with 25-30% or more of members who are age 55+ are flagged because of higher claim severity and unpredictability.
 The specific group analyzed here is below that threshold, indicating balance and manageable age-related risk.

 <img width="545" height="289" alt="Screenshot 2026-01-26 at 8 55 01 AM" src="https://github.com/user-attachments/assets/d5896bda-39ca-4522-bab8-55261f79a96c" />